mikeagun/concat/README.md

 Without them your stack (and code) can become a bloated mess of stack shuffling.
 With them you can make it so at any point in the code the only things on the stack are the vals relevant to that code `dip` under vals you don't need right now, and `sip` vals that you will need again later.

-I'll add more on this to the documentation later after current refactor, but these work like sip and dip in other stack languages, and you can see many examples of their use in the examples/ directory.
+I'll add more on this to the documentation later, but these work like sip and dip in other stack languages, and you can see many examples of their use in the examples/ directory.

 # Goals:
 One of the goals for this project is a cross-platform bytecode supporting resource-constrained microcontrollers
 - with code as a first-class object this allows for some compelling use cases pushing code out to IoT edge
-- I've implemented parts of concat on AVR (e.g. arduino), and my current effort is rewriting the core VM to be lighter/faster towards a full implementation supporting both desktop CPUs and embedded MCU (except for some obvious differences like threading and other platform-specific libraries)
+- I've implemented parts of concat on AVR (e.g. arduino), and eventually plan for a full implementation supporting both desktop CPUs and embedded MCU (except for some obvious differences like threading and other platform-specific libraries)
 - one motivating use case: pushing rules for home IoT controller out to the relevant devices
     - controller is no longer single-point-of-failure, better response latency
     - e.g. light switch is supposed to turn on room light, push out rule so switch directly talks to light